 Since ours was a one-income, self-employed household, we'd never learned how to budget.
 In fact, we'd kinda dismissed it as being impossible to budget on an irregular income.
 Credit cards and home-equity loans fooled us into thinking we were doing just fine.

 In 2007 we woke up and smelled the debt.
 Desperate to get right-side up, we made some crazy-to-us decisions: we stopped using credit cards and we learned to spend less than we made.
 We built an emergency fund and paid for everything in cash.
-Now eight years down the road, we are freed up to do all kinds of things, like take our six kids to Europe for a month — paid in cash.
+Now, we are freed up to do all kinds of things, like take our six kids to Europe for a month — paid in cash.

 Budgets involve a basic comparison of income to expenses.
 The former needs to be bigger than the latter.
 It's simple math.